Judith A. Boss

 2001-2003 P/T 1984-1988, F/T 1988-1995, P/T 2001-Present.
 Courses Taught: Ethics, Logic, Medical Ethics, Course-based Community Service Learning, Introduction to Philosophy.

 1984-1988 Adjunct Faculty, Roger Williams University, Bristol, Rhode Island.

-Courses Taught: Ethics, Logic, Philosophy of Law, and Aesthetics.
+Courses Taught: Ethics, Logic and Aesthetics.

 Doctor of Philosophy, Social Ethics, 1990.
 Boston University, Boston, MA.
 Dissertation Advisors: Dr. Robert Neville and Dr. George Annas